rehmatworks/stisla-laravel/README.md

 Note that seeding the database is compulsory as it will create the necessary roles and permissions for the user CRUD provided by the project.

-Visit hxxp://yoursite.com/login to sign in using below credentials:
+Visit <div style="display: inline">http://yoursite.com/login</div> to sign in using below credentials:

 ### Demo
 URL: https://stisla.rehmat.works